pathos22/Langmuirer/Readme.txt

 Overview

 The provided code enables detailed analysis of lipid-protein and lipid-lipid interactions in biological membranes.
-It supports a wide range of data inputs, including molecular dynamics (MD) simulation trajectories, experimental data formats, and structural models.
+It supports a wide range of data inputs, experimental data formats, and structural models.

 Key features include: